What Does it Mean to Study Engineering Management?

 - Environmental and Energy Management.
 As oil prices skyrocket and fossil fuels become scarce, utility companies and auto manufacturers are scrambling to meet the energy needs of future generations.
 Engineering management specialists travel the world to deploy innovative new systems that generate power from wind, water, and other renewable sources.
 Other engineering managers lead teams that design efficient cars, computers, and generators, to prevent us from irreversibly damaging the planet.

 - Information Security Management.
-While previous generations feared the work of international military spies, today's threats involve industrial espionage.
-Intellectual property thieves try to steal company secrets, while hackers attempt to swipe customer identities.
-Engineering managers lead teams of experts who keep company data secure by staying many steps ahead of the criminals.
-Using techniques like encryption and diversion, engineers contribute to the law enforcement effort by drawing criminals into the open, where they can be caught and prosecuted.
+Engineering managers working in information security lead teams of experts who work to keep company data protected.
+Using techniques like encryption and diversion, engineers contribute to the law enforcement effort by drawing cybercriminals into the open, where they can be caught and prosecuted.

 - Knowledge Management.
 Many workers in small offices get a handle on a company's trends by hanging around the water cooler.
 Today's international conglomerates often employ tens of thousands of workers, spread out over a few continents.
 When the water cooler is the size of the Pacific Ocean, engineering management specialists step in to design systems and processes that keep team members informed about their projects, no matter what country they happen to be in at the moment.